Eli Young Band: Turn It On EP

 "Turn It On", the first single from Eli Young Band's Turn It On EP, was released to country radio on March 9, 2015.
 "Turn It On" was the most added song at radio on that date.
 The Turn It On EP was released on March 10, 2015, via Apple Music and other digital outlets.
 The official music video for "Turn It On" premiered on VEVO on Monday, May 4.

 Honey, I'm Good

 "Honey, I'm Good", a duet with pop artist Andy Grammer, was released to country radio on Tuesday, July 14, 2015, as well as being made available via Apple Music and other digital outlets.

 Winter Tour 2015/2016

 Eli Young Band announced their Winter Tour 2015/2016 on Monday, September 21, 2015, which includes concerts in Philadelphia, Orlando, Las Vegas, and Washington D.C.
 Tickets and VIP packages for the 14 tour dates went on sale on Friday, September 25, 2015.

 Fingerprints

 The album's first single, "Saltwater Gospel" released to country radio in mid-2016.
 A full album, Fingerprints, followed on June 16, 2017.

 This Is Eli Young Band: Greatest Hits

 After a nearly three-year chart hiatus, the band announced a greatest hits package, This Is Eli Young Band: Greatest Hits in 2019.
 The album's lead single is "Love Ain't".

+Strange Hours

+The four-piece released Strange Hours, its seventh studio album, on Aug.
+1 and the project marks the group’s return to independent music for the first time since their 2005 debut, Level.